About BAE Systems

 This challenge seeks to develop a manufacturing scheduling and workflow management capability that can dynamically react to disruptions and changes.
 The solution should aid future planning across the supply chain through automatic updates to different variables including supply chain disruptions, resource availability and production status, optimised real-time scheduling and replanning.
 The solution can leverage or build on supply chain connectivity and industrial internet of things (IIoT), and the exploitation of data.

-DIEM Innovations will be working with BAE Systems on the dynamic workflow management challenge: AI solutions and SCALE+, a systems dynamic model, to provide actionable supply chain insights, on where wastage occurs and improving sustainability.
+As part of the prototype phase of the programme, DIEM Innovations worked with BAE Systems on the dynamic workflow management challenge: AI solutions and SCALE+, a systems dynamic model, to provide actionable supply chain insights, on where wastage occurs and improving sustainability.

 Involvement with the wider Made Smarter movement